abeldekat/cmp-mini-snippets/README.md

     end,
   },

-  { -- Do read the installation section in the readme of nvim-cmp!
+  { -- do read the installation section in the readme of nvim-cmp!
     "hrsh7th/nvim-cmp",
     main = "cmp",
     dependencies = { "abeldekat/cmp-mini-snippets" }, -- this plugin